citp/privacy-policy-historical/j/jp/jpe/jpeterman.com.md

-> *The following text is extracted and transformed from the jpeterman.com privacy policy that was archived on 2008-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081217181946id_/http%3A//jpeterman.com/privacypolicy.asp) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the jpeterman.com privacy policy that was archived on 2009-01-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090130083819id_/http%3A//jpeterman.com/privacypolicy.asp) for the most accurate reproduction.*

-# The J. Peterman Company
+# Uncommonly good men's and women's clothing, accessories and things for the home | The J. Peterman Company

 Welcome.
 We appreciate your participation and value your personal privacy at our website, jpeterman.com.
 The goal of our policy is to explain to you the information we collect, how we use and share this information, and how you can edit your personal information.
 This policy applies to the information we collect on this website, that you were participating in when you clicked through to this policy, which is owned and operated by The J. Peterman Company.
 We collect customer information to improve your overall shopping experience with us.
 We respect your privacy and are committed to maintaining and using this information responsibly.

 This Privacy Policy sets forth the rules and policies governing your use of our website, jpeterman.com.
 By using our website, you agree to accept these policies.
 We may change this policy from time to time without notice therefore we recommend you check back periodically to ensure you are comfortable with our most recent policy.
 Immediately after we post any changes to this policy, those changes are deemed effective, whether or not you have reviewed them.
 By using our website after we post any changes to this policy, you agree to accept those changes.
 If at any time you choose not to accept this Privacy Policy, please do not use our website.
 This document is organized as follows: